adhilcodes/Mamukka-lalettan-classifier/README.md

 ![image](https://user-images.githubusercontent.com/65992809/118422630-38192180-b6e1-11eb-8ca7-cd1ec616fbe4.png)

 ## Dataset used
- - Scraped from Google search using selenium automation
+ - Scraped images of 2 classes(Mammuka&Lalettan) from Google search using selenium automation
+ - [Click Here](./scraping_data) to get the scraped Data
  - [Click Here](./scraping_data) to get the Code to scrape image data from Google search

 ## Libraries&Tech stacks Used: